What is CRO?

 Another great way to optimize your ads is to apply extensions such as the location extension and review extension to share additional information about your business with the prospect.

 Consistency and message match are essential characteristics of an optimized search ad because they create personalized advertising experiences for the search user.
-The more they see what they’re looking for from ad to post-click landing page, and the ad explains the service based on their search intent, the better chance you have at converting search users on your offer.
+The more they see what they’re looking for from ad to landing page, and the ad explains the service based on their search intent, the better chance you have at converting search users on your offer.

 Optimizing Display Ads

-The main difference between a search ad and a display ad is that the former are displayed only in search results while the latter are shown on sites within the Google Display Network, such as Forbes and Wall Street Journal.
+The main difference between a search ad and a display ad is that the former is displayed only in search results while the latter are shown on sites within the Google Display Network, such as Forbes and Wall Street Journal.
 Display ads also include an image and a CTA button.

 This is what a typical display ad looks like: